kairosbrightside/Autosampler/README.md

 # Hardware
 ### Electrical
-- CR3000 micrologger (Campbell scientific)
+- CR3000 micrologger (Campbell Scientific)
 - 8x electronically actuated valves (US Solid)
 - Pump (??? has no identifying markings but it runs on 12V so that's good enough!)
-- Digital pressure gauge (MCMaster)
+- Digital pressure gauge (MCMaster Carr)
 - Songle relays (generic), using an 8-relay board for 7 valves + pump
-- Terminal voltage board 8 x 2 for distributing 12V
+- Terminal voltage board 8 x 2 (generic) for distributing 12V to pump and valves
+- 1/4' tubing to construct manifold.
+I am not sure how much I ended up using, sorry.
+If reproducing this setup for any reason, probably buy a couple feet
-- Power supply for CR3000 (18V)
+- Power supply for CR3000 (18V DC from 120V AC wall voltage adapter)
 ### Gas Flow
 - Drying system
     - magnesium perchlorate tube (homemade)